Biocompatible thermo-responsive N-vinylcaprolactam based hydrogels for controlled drug delivery systems

 The thermal-responsiveness studies demonstrated that PVCL and VCL-PEGDAx hydrogels show a phase transition LCST when the aqueous solution's temperature is around 32 °C. Thus, above LCST the polymer collapses going out of phase and this has been attributed to polymer-polymer hydrophobic interactions overcoming hydrogen bonding in the polymer-solvent interactions.
 On the other side, below LCST, VCL-based hydrogels swell, and this can be attributed to hydrogen bonding governing the polymer-solvent interactions 6,29.
 Sample VCL-PEGA4 presents a considerable size, which might be associated with aggregation phenomena.

-Table 5 and Table 6 show the mean particle size and polydispersity index (PDI) of VCL-PEGDAx at temperatures below LCST.
+Table 4 shows the mean particle size of PVCL and VCL-PEGDAx polymers at temperatures below and over LCST.
 As shown below, LCST the gels showed random values of average particle size concerning crosslinker concentration; however, these values are much higher than particle size values above LCST.
 In general, a decrease in particle size for PVCL and VCL-PEGDAx hydrogels is observed when the temperature rises above the previously determined LCST, which supports the phase transition from swollen to a collapsed state.
 The mean particle size above LCST does show some differences within the same order of magnitude, and the observed trend is a decrease in mean particle size when the PEGDA crosslinker amount is increased.
 It has been reported that PEGDA acts as a polymer surfactant stabilizer 22 and causes that polymer-polymer interactions overcome polymer-solvent interactions.
 Therefore, the presence of PEGDA, due to this stabilization effect, might contribute to the decrease in the mean particle size of VCL-PEGDA copolymers.

 Uptake and Release Studies

 Thus, the maximum % of cumulative release appears to be a function or crosslinker content in the hydrogel and follows this order: VCL-PEGDA8 > VCL-PEGDA4 > VCL-PEGDA2, corresponding to PEGDA crosslinker content of 8, 4, and 2 wt. %, respectively.
 As previously commented, this trend can be associated with more collapse polymer and smaller gel average particle size with higher polymer PEGDA crosslinker content.
 This is in agreement with the polymeric surfactant stabilization effect previously mentioned 22.
-PVCL a homopolymer with a different chemical structure and consequently different interaction with the drug.
-Although PVCL does not show a large particle contraction, it has a good release comparable to sample VCL-PEGDA4 and above sample VCL-PEGDA2.
+PVCL as a homopolymer with a different chemical structure does not show a large particle size contraction, however it has a good drug release comparable to gel VCL-PEGDA4 and above gel VCL-PEGDA2.

 Figure 5.
 Cumulative release (%) of colchicine at T = 38 °C.